azizndao/glib/README.md

 // === Manual Middleware Configuration Examples ===
 // These are only needed if you're NOT using grouter.New() or need custom config

-// Logger middleware - colorful console logging (auto-enabled with ENABLE_LOGGER=true) r.Use(middleware.Logger())
+// Logger middleware (auto-enabled with ENABLE_LOGGER=true)
+// Configuration loaded from environment variables:
+//   - IS_DEBUG: determines logging mode (false=JSON/structured, true=colorful console)
+//   - LOGGER_FORMAT: default, combined, short, tiny (only for IS_DEBUG=true)
+//   - LOGGER_TIME_FORMAT: Go time layout string (only for IS_DEBUG=true)
+r.Use(middleware.Logger())

-// Logger with custom format
+// Logger with custom programmatic format (overrides env vars) r.Use(middleware.Logger(middleware.LoggerConfig{
-r.Use(middleware.Logger(middleware.LoggerConfig{
     Format: middleware.LogFormatTiny, // Minimal format
 }))